FarronF/limerick-council-meetings/meetings/2023/01/23-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 25th November 2022.md

 continues to increase in line with our targets set out in the ‘Housing for All’ plan.
 The

-repurposing of the Troy Studios loan during 2022 has allowed the Council to leverage further--- 9
+repurposing of the Troy Studios loan during 2022 has allowed the Council to leverage further
+---
+9

 national funding to agree a €20m works programme to address voids and dereliction within